Duckport Canal: Canal

 According to historian Terry Winschel, the cut itself was to be 3 miles long and then enter Walnut Bayou at Cooper's Plantation.
 Miller gives the distance of the cut as 2 miles from the Mississippi to Walnut Bayou.
-Engineer David F. Bastian states that the length of the cut was 0.5 miles, and Winters and Jones give a distance of 300 yds.
-A work co-authored by Winschel and historian William L. Shea states that the initial canal was 0.5 miles long and was then connected via 3 miles of obscure streams to Walnut Bayou.
-Historian Ed Bearss states that the distance between Big Bayou and the Mississippi River was 300 yards, and that Cornyn, upon his initial inspection, estimated that a total cut of 0.5 miles would be required to get from the Mississippi River into Willow Bayou, as Big Bayou was badly obstructed.
-He also notes that a further 3 miles would be required to reach Roundaway Bayou.
-Winters and Jones state that the canal width vertically tapered from 50 ft to 25 ft at the bottom depth of 15 ft; Bastian, Winschel, and Bearss state that it was 7 ft deep and 40 ft wide.
+Engineer David F. Bastian states the length of the cut was 0.5 miles, and Winters and Jones give a distance of 300 yds.
+A work co-authored by Winschel and historian William L. Shea states the initial canal was 0.5 miles long and was then connected via 3 miles of obscure streams to Walnut Bayou.
+Historian Ed Bearss states the distance between Big Bayou and the Mississippi River was 300 yards, and that Cornyn, upon his initial inspection, estimated that a total cut of 0.5 miles would be required to get from the Mississippi River into Willow Bayou, as Big Bayou was badly obstructed.
+He also notes a further 3 miles would be required to reach Roundaway Bayou.
+Winters and Jones state that the canal width vertically tapered from 50 ft to 25 ft at the bottom depth of 15 ft; Bastian, Winschel, and Bearss state it was 7 ft deep and 40 ft wide.
 The overall distance between the entrance to the canal cut and its ending point was 37 miles according to Bastian and Winters and "nearly 50 miles long" according to Jones.

 Digging for the canal began on March 31.
 Colonel George G. Pride led the work party, with Captain F. E. Prime providing assistance.
 Lieutenant William Le Baron Jenney was in charge of some engineering aspects.
 The canal work force was initially 1,000 soldiers, but this was increased to 3,500, with others at work further down the bayou system.
 Some of the workers came from Bissell's Engineer Regiment.
 The men working on the canal gave it the nickname "Pride's Ditch".
 The soldiers' daily work routine was to leave for the canal site at 7:30 am and start to return to camp at 6:00 pm.
 The workers were disturbed by fewer insects than expected and lived well off of the food available in the area.
 Venomous snakes falling from overhanging branches onto the soldiers' rafts remained an issue.
 Work on the canal was about halfway completed by April 6, and was mostly done by April 11.
 Manual digging was completed the next day, and the levee holding back the Mississippi was cut on April 13.
 At the time the levee was cut, the obstructions had been cleared to within 5 miles of Richmond, Louisiana.
 Four dredges were brought in to deepen the channel, having been taken from the work on Grant's Canal.
 More soldiers worked to clear stumps and trees.
 Swing saws placed on rafts were used to cut underwater trees.